-So…. we decided to eat our weeds.
+So… we decided to eat our weeds.

 And they just grow.
 You don’t have to do anything.
 You don’t have to plant seeds, water them in, feed them or manage them in any way.
 They just appear where you least expect (or probably want) them.

 Purslane?
 Great as a tzatziki style yoghurt dip.
-Packed with potassium, Vitamins A, C and E, and antioxidants.
+Packed with potassium, Vitamins A, C and E and antioxidants.

-This day we felt in a spinach pie kind of mood, and our handy book described stinging nettle as a fine spinach substitute.
+Recently, we felt in a spinach pie kind of mood, and our handy book described stinging nettle as a fine spinach substitute.
 And stinging nettle was definitely something we had plenty of in the paddock near the house.
 So I packed the kids off outside with gloves on to gather a bunch for our lunch.

 When you blanch stinging nettle in boiling water for a minute it not only loses its sting, but it retains its vibrant green colour.
 So this is just what we did.
 The smell was divine, earthy.